danielatrivella/np3_ligand/np3_LigPCDS/README.md

 > ``` python src/mtz_to_grid_pointcloud.py data/ligands/xyz_ligands_valid_sdf_info_filter_bfactor_10000_occ_10000_missHAtoms_TRUE_numDisorder_10000_SP data/refinement/ data/ligs_point_cloud_grid True 4 0.5```

-#### 2.3 Ligands Final Representation Creation and Labeling (Step 4)**
+#### 2.3 Ligands Final 3D Point Clouds Creation and Step 4 - Labeling**

-Create the final representations of the ligands in 3D point cloud and scaled and also create their labeling files for each representation type.
+Create the final representations of the ligands in 3D point cloud and also create their labeling files for each representation type.
+The output folder will be a LigPCDS dataset

-For each ligand entry that had its ligand grid representation successfully created, it will scale it using the quantile rank scale, extract the ligand mask representation and then create the final representations of the ligands.
+For each ligand entry that had its ligand grid representation successfully created, this script will scale it using the quantile rank scale, extract the ligand mask representation and then create the final representations of the ligands.
 The following representation types will be created: qRank0.5, qRank0.7, qRank0.75, qRank0.8, qRank0.85, qRank0.9, qRank0.95, qRankMask, and qRankMask_5.
-At the end, the final representations will be stored in a 3D point cloud file inside the subfolder of each PDB entry of the ligand entries in the output path (parameter output_LigPCDS_path).
+At the end, the final representations will be stored in a 3D point cloud file inside the subfolder of each PDB entry of the ligand entries in the provided output path (parameter output_LigPCDS_path).

 *Run:*